 Yes, under certain conditions.
-We may consider qualified candidates with education and experience related to the specific umbrella project where candidates have experienced design process in a professional setting, and wish to expand their knowledge of design while building on their prior education.
-Those with non-design backgrounds should contact the program director before applying.
+We may consider qualified candidates with education and experience related to the specific umbrella theme where candidates have design experience in a professional setting, and wish to expand their knowledge of design while building on their prior education.

 How central is the role of research?

-Research is essential in most design processes, but especially when working on problems of greater complexity.
-One of the challenges is to make efficient and effective research choices, because design research includes a very broad range of possible approaches, contexts, and goals.
-Faculty requirements, client demands, student-team agreement, as well as individual student interests could determine the framing of the research.
+Research is essential in the design process, but especially when working on problems of great complexity.
+One of the challenges is to make strategic, viable, and effective design decisions based on evidence gleaned from the appropriate use of cross-disciplinary research methodologies and design methods of which there are broad ranges.
+Faculty requirements, partner demands, student-team agreement, as well as individual student interests could determine the framing of the research.
 A fundamental skill that graduate students develop is the facility to self-determine how, when, and to what extent to employ different modes and methods of primary and secondary research in pursuit of their goals.

 How long does the program take?
 Can I do it part-time?
 Can I finish faster?